ionStici/frontend/js/classes.md

 - We pass in this `constructor()` method arguments for the properties we want the object to have.
 - In the context of a class, `this` refers to the instance of the newly created empty class.
 - We use `this` within the `constructor()` method and define each property by setting it to the class arguments.
+- The `constructor` method is not mandatory.
+We even can execute any code in the `constructor()` method.

 **Particularities:**